eddie-energy/architecture/arc42/marketplace/architectural-decisions/architectural-decisions.md

 ### Alternatives

 Employ a microservice architecture, which would involve breaking functionalities into smaller, independently deployable units.

+## Centralized Marketplace System Deployment

+### Context

+The Marketplace serves as a discovery mechanism, allowing customers to find energy services and eligible parties to locate relevant customer energy data.
+Given the need for streamlined interactions and data exchanges, the architecture must balance simplicity, efficiency, and scalability.

+### Decision

+Adopt a centralized Marketplace system to unify discovery and transactions under a single platform, ensuring a consistent and cohesive experience for customers and eligible parties.
+This approach simplifies governance, data management, and system interoperability.

+### Consequences

+A centralized Marketplace system ensures a single point of truth.
+It streamlines management, minimizes overhead, and enhances the user experience with a unified interface.
+However, it may face scalability challenges, introduce a single point of failure, and create bottlenecks in handling diverse marketplace interactions.

+### Alternatives

+ A separate Marketplace system would allow tailored solutions for specific sectors or regions but it would increase complexity and risks of siloed data.
+ A marketplace of marketplaces would enable scalability and interoperability through a federated model but it would require more coordination and standardization.

 <!--
 ask later if there was a decision or if it was a relevant decision at all?